 September 29, 1996 remains forever etched in stone as one of the video game industry’s most defining moments — well, at least for some people.
 The sun rose that Sunday morning and people across America flocked to the closest electronics store in hopes of securing a Nintendo 64 to experience Mario’s foray into 3D.
 But even those who bought the system on launch day probably had no idea just how iconic the system would become.

 Super Mario 64 wasn’t the only standout, though, which is why we’ve sifted through the console’s entire back catalog in an effort to identify the absolute best N64 games.
 We took into account everything from a game’s lasting appeal, to how revolutionary it was when first released, to its overall fun factor.
 Then we broke the list down into genres.
 So for all of you N64 lovers out there, here are the best N64 games we feel most deserve a playthrough.
-Now, here’s to hoping Nintendo’s trademark filing leads to a Nintendo 64 Classic in the near future.
+Nintendo currently has no plans to make an N64 Classic, so you may need to hunt down the original console or check out an N64 emulator to play these classic games.

 Jet Force Gemini remains one of the most unique and entertaining experiences on the Nintendo 64.
 Developed by Rare — the studio behind GoldenEye, Perfect Dark, and Battletoads — and published by Nintendo, Jet Force Gemini set gamers on an epic sci-fi adventure.
 It combined the mechanics of third-person shooting, platforming, and running-and-gunning, to produce an end result unlike much of what the N64 had seen thus far.
 While playing through each level, gamers had access to three different members of the team; Juno, Vela, and Lupus.
 Each world featured its own set of enemies, environments, and platforming puzzles which were best conquered by utilizing the strengths of each character.
 For instance, Juno could walk through magma un-harmed.
 Players were encouraged to explore every nook and cranny in order to advance to the next world.